Don’t sign that prenuptial agreement until you have a knowledgeable

 4) share of a business or professional practice;

 6) possession of the marital residence.

 It’s also important to know what you as a spouse would normally be

 entitled to in a divorce and what you are being asked to give up in the

 If you are about to sign a prenuptial agreement and want a thorough review

-to insure all your rights are protected in case of divorce, call me.
+to ensure all your rights are protected in case of divorce, call me.